RelationalML/relationalml.github.io/_pages/openings.md

 The starting dates of the positions are flexible.
 We are committed to providing a healthy work environment and fostering diversity and respectful interaction.
 We welcome applications by candidates from all backgrounds and also support non-standard careers.

+### Current open positions

+* We have PhD and postdoc positions available for 2026.
+  * [PhD and Postdocs in Efficient Deep Learning](https://career.cispa.de/jobs/group-relationalml-53) at CISPA Helmholtz Center for Information Security.

 ### Past open positions
 This is a non-exhaustive list of past open positions in our group.

-* We had PhD and postdoc positions available for 2026.
-  * [PhD and Postdocs in Efficient Deep Learning](https://career.cispa.de/jobs/group-relationalml-53) at CISPA Helmholtz Center for Information Security.

 * We received an ERC Starting Grant in 2023 ([SPARSE-ML](https://cispa.de/en/research/grants/sparse-ml)) and had several open positions for PhD students and Postdocs:
   * [PhD position in sparse machine learning](https://euraxess.ec.europa.eu/jobs/144401).